My Story

 Building What Doesn't Exist Yet

-In 2014, Kip moved into a role with no clean precedent: designing a ground-up Agile framework for the entire Americas Field Services region — starting from a minimum viable Jira structure and iterating empirically into a full operating model across 35+ teams and 150–200 associates in 6 countries.
+In 2014, Kip stepped into a role with no real precedent to follow: designing a ground-up Agile framework for the entire Americas Field Services region.
+He started with a minimum viable Jira structure and iterated his way, empirically, into a full operating model spanning 35+ teams, 150 to 200 associates, and 6 countries.

-He earned his CSM, CSPO, and CAL1 — trained by Agile Manifesto signatories Mike Beedle and Jeff Sutherland — and eventually architected a three-level scaled system connecting executive OKRs to team-level daily execution.
-That work earned cross-divisional coaching recognition and a high-stakes, multi-year embedded engagement with Corporate Research teams in Silicon Valley — resolving years of accumulated institutional conflict at VP and Division President level.
+Along the way he earned his CSM, CSPO, and CAL1, trained by Agile Manifesto signatories Mike Beedle and Jeff Sutherland, and eventually architected a three-level scaled system connecting executive OKRs to daily team execution.
+That work led to cross-divisional coaching recognition and a high-stakes, multi-year embedded engagement with Corporate Research teams in Silicon Valley, where he helped resolve years of accumulated institutional conflict at the VP and Division President level.

 Chapter 4 · What's Next